jkatsanis/SpriteEngineUI/Readme.md

 (Outdated)
 Watch an introduction to the engine on [YouTube](https://www.youtube.com/watch?v=pnCD5dKhpmg).

+0. **MAKE SURE TO RUN THE RUNME.sh file**
+  - This will create a Build folder, run cmake and build the C++ files.
+  - It creates also a special Build folder in Engine/Template/ so the engine does not crash when creating a new project, the **Build directory is required**!!!

 1. **Create a Project**
    - Click the `create` button to initiate a new project.
    - In the file dialog, choose the project location and press the `+` button.